TheBetaM/CrateModLoader/README.md

 Visit the [Releases](https://github.com/TheBetaM/CrateModLoader/releases) section to find the latest release.

-See [this list](../master/GAMES.md) for supported games and their features.
+See [this list](../master/GAMES.md) for supported games and their features at the moment.
+For games information in specific releases check their included Games.txt file.

 # Building Prerequisites